Short-Term Skilled Nursing Facilities for Seniors

 Cost of a Short-Term Skilled Nursing Facility

-A short term skilled nursing facility has highly qualified staff, including licensed registered nurses (RNs), therapists, and medical doctors who closely monitor them.
-Because of the high level of care that patients will receive, staying in a SNF is expensive, and the costs can vary from one patient to another.
+A short-term skilled nursing facility has highly qualified staff, including licensed registered nurses (RNs), therapists, and medical doctors who closely monitor them.
+Because of the high level of care that patients will receive, staying in an SNF is expensive, and the costs can vary from one patient to another.

 Twenty-five percent of patients stay in an SNF for 90 days or less following an inpatient stay in a hospital due to injury, surgery, stroke, heart attack, or a significant decline in health.
 However, those patients who stay in an SNF for longer durations and still need assistance with their activities of daily living must move to long-term skilled nursing to complete their recovery.

-A SNF with 100 beds should have about 40 nursing assistants, 13 LPNs (Licensed Practical Nurses), and 7 RNs (Registered Nurses) on rotational duty, in addition to at least one full time physician.
-Because of this, the cost for maintaining the salaries of these staff is factored into the cost of a patient's stay so it can become quite expensive.
+A SNF with 100 beds should have about 40 nursing assistants, 13 LPNs (Licensed Practical Nurses), and 7 RNs (Registered Nurses) on rotational duty, in addition to at least one full-time physician.
+Because of this, the cost of maintaining the salaries of these staff is factored into the cost of a patient's stay so it can become quite expensive.

 How Much Per Day?

-The cost of staying in a SNF will vary with each state and the quality of the facilities.
-According to data from a report taken in2017, the average daily cost for staying in an SNF is around $235 for a semi-private room and $267 for a private room.
+The cost of staying in an SNF will vary with each state and the quality of the facilities.
+According to data from a report taken in 2017, the average daily cost of staying in an SNF is around $235 for a semi-private room and $267 for a private room.

 How Much Per Month?